Write a Playbook with Oracle Linux Automation Engine

 msg: Hello from Oracle Linux

 A playbook should always start with ---, followed by a hosts line specifying which hosts to manage.
 The all value states the playbook will act upon every host listed in the inventory.
-Alternatively, you can instruct a playbook to only run tasks against a specific list of hosts or groups by listing each separated by colons or commas.
+Alternatively, you can instruct a playbook to only run tasks against a specific list of hosts or groups by listing each target separated by colons or commas.
 The task then uses the debug module to print a message.

 4. Save and close the file.
 If using vi, you can do that by typing ESC, :wq! and ENTER.